City-of-Helsinki/mlops-template/README.md

 # ML Ops template

+## Creating a new repo from this template

+(add link to github instructions)

+## How to work with the template:

+The template assumes working within a Docker container.
+Local install may work but is not recommended.

+### Codespaces:

+Launch codespaces on your repository.
+For further configuration, edit `.devcontainer/devcontainer.json`

+### Local:

+Start by cloning your repository.
+The template has three modes: two for development `vsc` and `jupyterlab` and one for running the `api`.
+The mode is given to Docker as an environment variable `MODE`.

+#### VSC:

+Install VSC and Dev Containers Extension.
+When you open your repository in VSC, it automatically detects `.devcontainer/devcontianer.json` and suggests opening the repository in a container.
+Alternatively, press `cmd/ctrl shift P`, type `Remote-Container: Rebuild and Reopen in Container` and press enter.
+VSC builds the container and attaches to it.

+#### Jupyterlab:

+The template installs jupyterlab within the container.
+To work in JupyterLab, run `MODE=jupyterlab docker-compose up`.
+The container starts JupyterLab.
+To access jupyterlab, copy the address from the terminal to your browser.

+#### Working offline:

+0. Clone your repo on a network connected device or use codespaces.
+1. Add required python packages to `requirements/requirements.in`.
+2. Build the image, and within the `requirements` folder run the script `./update_requirements.sh`.
+3. Rebuild the image.
+4. Pull the image and transfer it to the offline device.
+The offline device must have Docker installed.
+5. Run container in jupyterlab mode for development.

+### Running the API:

+To start the api as the container entrypoint, run `MODE=api docker-compose up`.
+This starts the API and leaves the container running.

+To develop interactively with the API running, you may start the API from within your VSC / jupyterlab terminal by running `uvicorn main:app --reload --reload-include *.pickle --host 0.0.0.0` within the api folder.

-# Prequisites
+## Prequisites

 The template was developed and tested with:

  - GitHub Codespaces

-and

-  with Apple MacBook Pro M1 & macOS Ventura 13.0
+and MacBook Pro M1 & macOS Ventura 13.0 with:

  - Docker desctop 4.15.0 (93002)
  - VSC 1.74.0
  - VSC Dev Containers Extension v0.245.2

+Additional configuration may be required for other systems.

-# Known Issues:
+## Known issues:

- - nbdev_clean git hook may remove 'parameters' tag from notebook cells, even though it is marked as an allowed key in settings.ini.
-The tag may need to be re-added manually.
+ - nbdev_clean git hook may remove 'parameters' tag from notebook cells, even though it should be an allowed key as it is listed in settings.ini.
+The tag may need to be re-added manually to allow notebook parameterization with papermill.
- - nbdev documentation related functions may not work out-of-box with arm64 machines such as M1 macbooks because the container installs amd64 quarto
+ - nbdev documentation related functions may not work out-of-box with arm64 machines such as M1 macbooks because the container installs amd64 version of Quarto.

 # old / edit:
 This repository presents proof-of-concept for serving a machine learning model trough FastAPI rest api without coding.